-- 1.1 Raedwald Trust is committed to ensuring that it acts with integrity and has high standards of personal conduct.
-Everyone involved with the Trust has a responsibility in respect of preventing and detecting fraud.
-All staff and trustees have a role to play.
-The Trust also recognises the role of others in alerting them to areas where there is suspicion of fraud.
-Section 9 gives definitions of fraud, corruption and Gifts and Hospitality. - 1.2 Recognising a potential fraud and being able to report it is just as important as the measures to prevent and detect. - 1.3 It is the duty of all employees and Trustees at Raedwald Trust to take reasonable steps to limit the possibility of corrupt practices, and it is the responsibility of the Accounting Officer and Auditors to review the adequacy of the measures taken by the trust to test compliance and to draw attention to any weaknesses or omissions. - 1.4 Any investigation carried out in relation to alleged irregularities is linked to the Trust's Disciplinary Policy.
+- 1.3 Recognising a potential fraud and being able to report it is just as important as the measures to prevent and detect. - 1.4 It is the duty of all employees and Trustees at Raedwald Trust to take reasonable steps to limit the possibility of corrupt practices, and it is the responsibility of the Accounting Officer and Auditors to review the adequacy of the measures taken by the trust to test compliance and to draw attention to any weaknesses or omissions. - 1.4 Any investigation carried out in relation to alleged irregularities is linked to the Trust's Disciplinary Policy.